How to sell a used truck in Colombia: paperwork, inspection, and serious buyers

 ❓ What is a truck's "cupo" and can it be sold separately?

-The 'cupo' is the legal right to register a heavy-duty vehicle (over 10.5 tons) under the Ministry of Transport's modernization program (Resolution 5304 of 2019).
-It can indeed be sold separately or with the vehicle, and in 2026, it represents a significant portion of the total transaction value.
+The quota is the legal right to register a heavy-duty vehicle (over 10.5 tons) under the Ministry of Transportation's modernization program (Resolution 5304 of 2019).
+It can be sold separately or with the vehicle, and in 2026 it represents a significant part of the total business value.

 ❓ How much does the technical-mechanical inspection for a heavy truck cost in 2026?